kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ![Player Signals](img/player_signals.png)

-Our custom "hit" signal is there as well!
+Notice our custom "hit" signal is there as well!
 Since our enemies are also going to be Area2D nodes, we want the `area_entered( Object area )` signal - that will be emitted when another area contacts the player.
 Click "Connect.." and then "Connect" again on the "Connecting Signal" window - we don't need to change any of those settings.

 Godot will automatically create the following function in your player's script, and you can add this code to it: